Colorado Women's Basketball Lands Talented Transfer Portal Addition

 Over 31 games, Marshall averaged 10.5 points, 3.8 rebounds and one assist.
 The native of Lubbock, Texas, shot 38.4 percent from the field, 29.4 percent from 3 and 84.1 percent on free throws.
 While the Green Wave placed near the bottom of the American, she was arguably their brightest spot.

 Against East Carolina on Feb.
 10, Marshall erupted for a career-high 34 points.
 She shot 11-for-20, 4-for-10 from 3 and 8-of-9 at the free throw line.
-At the time, it was the sixth-best single-game total by a freshman in the country last season and was the highest Tulane freshman or bench player this century.
+At the time, it was the sixth-best single-game total by a freshman in the country last season and was the highest by both a Tulane freshman or reserve this century.

-And no moment was too big.
+And no moment was too big to meet.
 In just her fourth college game, Marshall led Tulane with 20 points against perennial power and No. 5-ranked LSU.
 In the Wave's lone postseason contest, the American Conference Championship's first round, she scored 25 in an overtime loss to Temple.

 She made two other appearances against Power Five competition, scoring 10 points against Alabama and seeing limited action against Missouri in Tulane's second game of the season.